“Geology is the study and science of Earth’s landforms. This includes how they were created, have changed over time, and how they will evolve.”

 - TOPOGRAPHY – How physical features (natural and artificial) are arranged in the landscape.

 - HYPSOMETRY – How height and depth of physical features are measured land from mean sea level.

 For example, orography focuses on topographic relief and how mountains are distributed.
 Without plate tectonics which is a focal point in geology, mountain building would have not taken place.

-Finally, hypsometry measures height and depth of physical features from mean sea level.
+Finally, hypsometry measures the height and depth of physical features from the mean sea level.
 Geologists use hypsometry to understand the profile of Earth and landscape evolution.

 When the Mars Rover started wheeling around the red planet, its crosshairs were targeting the rocks and geology of Mars.
 Specifically, it was getting close-up and personal of the composition of Mars.